Alabama Newspaper Editor Who Called For The ‘Klan To Ride Again’ Is Replaced By African-American Woman

 As CNN noted, Sutton had a history of controversial editorials in the small newspaper, which had a circulation of less than 3,000.
 In 2017, the paper published an editorial bashing the NFL players who took a knee during the national anthem and wrote, “That’s what black folks were taught to do two hundred years ago, kneel before a white man.”

-The February 14 editorial sparked a nationwide backlash against Goodloe Sutton and the newspaper, and amid the controversy the 79-year-old announced that he would be stepping down from his position.
+The February 14 editorial sparked a nationwide backlash against Goodloe Sutton and the newspaper, and amid the controversy, the 79-year-old announced that he would be stepping down from his position.
 Sutton told the Alabama Political Reporter that he now planned to be an “out-of-work deadbeat” after leaving the paper.

 “I’m going to drink beer and sex young women.
 I am not going to do anything with [the newspaper],” Sutton said.